 Innovative Daubert challenges to expert witnesses

-Justin also has over 20 years of experience with natural resources matters representing a natural gas utility, coal mines and natural gas and oil
+Justin also has over 20 years of experience with natural resources matters representing a natural gas utility, coal mines, and natural gas and oil producers.
+His experience includes:

 Defense of a major oil company against allegations that hundreds of coalbed methane gas wells converted natural gas for more than a dozen years